-Today, eCommerce software and applications providers and developers that want to succeed on the market need to become aware of the importance of setting up reliable connections with the APIs of eCommerce platforms.
+eCommerce software and applications providers and developers that want to achieve success on the market need to become aware of the importance of setting up reliable connections with the APIs of eCommerce platforms.

 In this article, we’ll dive deeper into the benefits of getting your API connection with the most common shopping platforms out there.
 We’ll also teach you some basics about how an API works and reveal to you the four most common ways to work with the data used by your clients using eCommerce platforms.